 A living trust is also an advantage if the property is owned in multiple states.
 Typically, probate proceedings are required in each state where the deceased owned property.
 However, probate in these instances can be avoided by transferring the title to the property into the living trust.

 Finally, living trusts provide a distinct advantage if the grantor becomes incapacitated.
 The trustee is normally allowed to manage the assets transferred to the trust before the incapacity.

 With the help of an estate planning attorney, creating a living trust in New Jersey is a simple and efficient process.
 To create a living trust:

 A living trust is a valuable gift to leave loved ones after death.
-An experienced New Jersey estate planning attorney can help to structure a trust appropriately, determine whom to appoint as a trustee and assist with establishment of the trust.
+An experienced New Jersey estate planning attorney can help to structure a trust appropriately, determine whom to appoint as a trustee, and assist with the establishment of the trust.